billgathen/stool_presentation/stool.md

 --------------

 1. Create new method with intention-revealing name: copy code into new method
-2. Find vars created outside but used inside: add them as method arguments
+2. Find vars created outside but used inside: add as method arguments
 3. Find vars created/modified inside but used outside: set as return value
 4. Test the new method
 5. Replace the original code with a call to the new method